isthatcentered/errors-workshop/README.md

 When that's the case, we would like to fallback on a text message (Email should still be the primary delivery method).

 ### Business Rules (Your todo list)
-- [/] If the prospect has no email, fallback to an SMS
+- [*] If the prospect has no email, fallback to an SMS
-- [/] If sending the email fails, cancel the operation, we favour mail over text
+- [*] If sending the email fails, cancel the operation, we favour mail over text
-- [/] If sending the text fails, cancel the operation
+- [*] If sending the text fails, cancel the operation
-- [/] If the prospect has no contact (no email or sms), we should flag him for review
+- [*] If the prospect has no contact (no email or sms), we should flag him for review
-- [/] Our api is not really user friendly, we always return a 500, some errors should have a friendly error message
+- [*] Our api is not really user friendly, we always return a 500, some errors should have a friendly error message
-     - [/]Sometimes the operator enters a wrong Prospect id so the prospect is not found when sending the mail
+     - [*]Sometimes the operator enters a wrong Prospect id so the prospect is not found when sending the mail
-     - [/]If sending the email failed, we should prompt them to try again in a while
+     - [*]If sending the email failed, we should prompt them to try again in a while
-     - [/]If the user has no contact they should be warned that the user has been flagged for review
+     - [*]If the user has no contact they should be warned that the user has been flagged for review
-     - [/]500 is fine otherwise
+     - [*]500 is fine otherwise
-- [ ] A prospect might now be blacklisted:
+- [*] A prospect might now be blacklisted:
-      - [ ] Would you program know about it ?
+      - [*] Would you program know about it ?
-      - [ ] What response will the caller get and does it feel right ?
+      - [*] What response will the caller get and does it feel right ?

 ## How to
 Except a few unimportant shared classes, each file contains the import collaborators for the example.